godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

 Notifications
 -------------

 Godot has a system of notifications.
-This is usually not needed to be used from scripting, as it's too low level and virtual functions are provided for most of them.
+This is usually not needed for scripting, as it's too low level and virtual functions are provided for most of them.
 It's just good to know they exists.
 Simply add a
 :ref:`Object._notification() <class_Object__notification>`
 function in your script: